Then this gives 5 distinct moments at which you could exercise:

 For growing companies, the amount of AMT you owe grows the later you exercise, because the 409A valuation grows.

-So if your company is growing, and manages to have a successful exit, then the optimal tax strategy is to exercise your ISOs as early as possible.
+So if your company is growing, and manages to have a successful exit, then the optimal tax strategy could be to exercise your ISOs as early as possible.

 We hope this was helpful!